 This research guide on the GlobaLex site was prepared by Don Ford, Foreign, Comparative and International Law Librarian at the University of Iowa College of Law.
 It includes a general overview of the subject, followed by sections relating to the Catholic, Orthodox, Anglican and Lutheran Churches, and the Church of Jesus Christ of Latter-Day Saints (Mormons).
 Each section includes lists of print sources and links to relevant web sites.
 This edition is dated March 2015: the original edition dated June/July 2007 is also accessible.

-The Legal Services section of the Church of England’s web site includes details of the clergy disciplinary process; legal opinions 2007 onwards and other legal guidance; the current edition of the Canons of the Church of England; and links to Measures of the General Synod of the Church of England in force 1920 onwards, and related subordinate legislation 1964 onwards, on the Legislation.gov.uk site.
+The Legal Services section of the Church of England’s web site includes details of the clergy disciplinary process; legal opinions 2007 onwards and other legal guidance; the current edition of the Canons of the Church of England (within the “Legislation” section); links to Measures of the General Synod of the Church of England in force 1920 onwards on the legislation.gov.uk site, and related subordinate legislation in force.
 Legal information elsewhere on the Church of England site includes details of the Synodical legislative process.

-Full text of the consolidated code of [Roman Catholic] canon law, dated 2007, cross-referenced by means of hypertext links and including wordlists and concordances.
+Full text of the consolidated code of [Roman Catholic] canon law on the Vatican web site.

 The Ecclesiastical Law Society’s web site includes information about the society and its activities, and a link to the Ecclesiastical Law Journal on the Cambridge University Press web site, which includes tables of contents, digests of articles, and full text of selected articles.